 Study of etiology, characteristics, prevention, evaluation, and intervention of voice and resonance disorders in children and adults.
-Every year.
-3 Credits

 CD-925 Motor Speech Disorders

 Study of the neurological basis, etiology, characteristics, prevention, evaluation, and intervention of motor speech disorders in children and adults.
 Fall only and every year.
 3 Credits